2019-Fall-Cohort/blog-dreamteam/README.md

 # Blog Site

 ## Team Members
--Jake Savage
+Jake Savage,
--Brian Bross
+Brian Bross, and
--Robby Remmenga
+Robby Remmenga

 ## Task
 We were tasked to create a dynamic webpage that allows the user to explore a blog page and add aditional blogs to a page.
 We made a parady of blog sites using a tree blog website where the user can experience what a day in the life of a tree looks like.